afeld/git-hello-world/README.md

-This is the newly renovated readme file.
+This is the newly renovated README file.
 Looks much better now.

+Love, Aidan